jrwieland/F3A/README.md

 2. (While the SC switch is down) `Press Throttle trim up` you can advance through the maneuvers consecutively (`throttle trim down` will go backwards through the list up to maneuver 1).
 3. Move the SC switch to the middle position, you can now advance through the list without them playing (practice from any start point).
 4. With it in the middle position, You can press `trim 5` up or down to change to the desired call list.
-5. Move the Sc to the lower (down) position to play the maneuvers.
+5. Move the SC to the lower (down) position to play the maneuvers.
 Move the SC up and down (middle to lower) to repeat a maneuver.

 Enjoy!
 Give me a star if you enjoy it.
-If you have any issues or find something doesn't work, please create an issue, so others can benefit from the solution.
+If you have any issues or find something does not work, please create an issue, so others can benefit from the solution.